viditshahh/StockPricePrediction/README.md

 Environment: Jupyter Notebook

 # Project Steps
-Data Collection: Gather historical stock price data.
+1. Data Collection: Gather historical stock price data.

-Data Preprocessing:
+2. Data Preprocessing:
-Load the data.
+-Load the data.

-Handle missing values.
+-Handle missing values.

-Scale the data using MinMaxScaler.
+-Scale the data using MinMaxScaler.

-Create Training and Testing Sets:
+3. Create Training and Testing Sets:

-Define the time step (window size).
+-Define the time step (window size).

-Split the data into training and testing sets.
+-Split the data into training and testing sets.

-Build LSTM Model:
+4. Build LSTM Model:

-Define the model architecture.
+-Define the model architecture.

-Compile the model with appropriate loss function and optimizer.
+-Compile the model with appropriate loss function and optimizer.

-Train the Model:
+5. Train the Model:

 Fit the model on training data.

 Use validation split to monitor performance.

-Evaluate the Model:
+6. Evaluate the Model:

 Predict on test data.